frenchy-mark/church-library/README.md

 Add links to top page - Added the home button.

-Implement book search
+Implement book search.

-Implement search with other items, i.e authors, titles...
+Implement search with other items, i.e authors, titles... - Finished on one page.

 Implement Admin page with all options - Added page.
 Need to add functions.

 Create Login page - Semi-implemented.
+Idea: Pull passwords when login is loaded and check via hashing, eliminates need to refresh the page.

+Note: Don't delete a book from the library.
+Rather move it to a new table where deleted books can be stored.

+Note: Need to add code that deals with multiple instances of a book rather then just choosing the first search result.